JamesParrott/sDNA_GH/README.md

 ###### Unload_sDNA (Unload_sDNA)
 Unload the sDNA_GH Python package and all sDNA modules, by removing them from GhPython's shared cache (sys.modules).

-The next sDNA_GH component to run will then reload the package and installation-wide options file (config.toml), and any specified options including a project specific config.toml, without otherwise having to restart Rhino to clear its cache.
+The next non-Unload_sDNA sDNA_GH component to run after this one will then reload the package and installation-wide options file (config.toml), and any specified options including a project specific config.toml, without otherwise having to restart Rhino to clear Grasshopper's cache.

 ###### sDNA_General (sDNA_General)